snakkleipaa/github-portfolio-app/README.md

 Application for searching GitHub users and showcasing their repositories.

+## Running application through Heroku

+Working example of the app can be found online at https://github-portfolio-apphe.herokuapp.com/

 ## Running the application

 Move to the **client** directory under **github-portfolio-app**.